|

 daughter.
 Reason enough right there to get it.

 Mark of the Unicorn's Ethno World is one of the first World sample collections in a soft synth plugin format and is a combination of sampled instruments loops and phrases.
 Usually you have to buy a sample collection to run in a soft sampler to get these sounds, so this is cool.
-There are also the Wizoo collection, the Darbuka and the Latigo, which are percussion based.

 While physical modeling hardware synths have been around in modules such as the Yamaha VL70M they have never really taken off, much to the surprise of many.
 That is changing now that developers have gone to the soft synth realm to take advantage of the computer's superior processing power.
 As one software modeler put it, "you can develop models of any sound occurring in nature.
 Once the mathematical characteristics of sounds are captured, you can apply them to other models.